cheesehero112/Places-You-ll-Go/README.md

 User can also visualize all the places in a map.

 This app is created by using:

-Webpack
+- JavaScript
-React
+- Webpack
-Node.js
+- React
-Express.js
+- Node.js/ Express.js
-mongoose
+- MongoDB / mongoose
-MongoDB
+- ArcGIS API for JavaScript

 This is a work in progress application.